-Basically, these cans have an open back design which makes them perfect for studio use – on the street, however, not so much.
+Basically, these cans have an open-back design which makes them perfect for studio use – on the street, however, not so much.

 In terms of design, these headphones look phenomenal, but this brand has sort of standardized the aesthetic part of their headphones, so keep this in mind so as not to confuse them with some other model.

-They put up quite a bit of clamping pressure, but luckily, the ear cups (as well as the headband) were padded with exceptionally plushy foam like material.
+They put up quite a bit of clamping pressure, but luckily, the ear cups (as well as the headband) were padded with exceptionally plushy foam-like material.
 Additionally, the cups are quite big, so instead of pressuring your ears, they’ll hug them over, in a sense.

 That being said, it’s safe to deduce that these cans offer quite a lot in terms of comfortability.
 Durability isn’t lacking too, as Sennheiser’s technologies have time and time again proved to be among the best as far as we’re talking about robustness.

-Sound wise, HD 660 S offers a balanced soundstage and excellent imaging, which is just one of the reasons why we think they’re among the best headphones for mixing and mastering.
+Sound-wise, HD 660 S offers a balanced soundstage and excellent imaging, which is just one of the reasons why we think they’re among the best headphones for mixing and mastering.
 Rich and vibrant low end, not overly accentuated mids, and crisp-like highs are to be expected.

 Sadly, just like our previous model, these headphones do not come exactly cheap.
-This, however, appears to be the only downfall aside of them being a bit heavier and bulkier than most studio headphones in the price range.
+This, however, appears to be the only downfall aside from them being a bit heavier and bulkier than most studio headphones in the price range.

 - Phenomenal soundstage and audio quality